-Modeled after the former FTA grant program of the same name, MD-JARC is designed to connect target populations with employment areas that have experienced significant growth employment opportunities, in by funding transportation services.
+Modeled after the former FTA grant program of the same name, MD-JARC is designed to connect target populations with employment areas that have experienced significant growth employment opportunities, in bν funding transportation services.
 Target populations reside in lowincome areas, have limited or no access to a personal vehicle, and have limited access to fixed route transit service.
 Up to \$400,000 each year will be available for grants, with 70 percent of the funds for use in urbanized areas and 30 percent for rural areas.
 The minimum request is \$10,000 and must be matched by a 25% local contribution.

 Sample projects include 1) Extension of service hours on local fixed route systems, 2) Vanpool services, 3) Employer-provided transportation services, and 4) Demand Response / Deviated Fixed Route service.
 Baltimore Region projects must be endorsed by the BRTB to be considered.
+The BRTB endorsed three applications in April 2019.
+Applications are considered every two years.